Assam clears tea plantations for airport that has not been sanctioned

 On May 29, the state Cabinet had decided to provide Rs 1 lakh each to 1,263 families of tea garden workers “as a goodwill gesture for their cooperation in the development of the greenfield airport at Silchar”.

-To protest against the action of the authorities, the Doloo Tea Estate Save Coordination Committee has called for a protest on June 15.
+To oppose the action of the authorities, the Doloo Tea Estate Save Coordination Committee has called for a protest on June 15.